Rootstock Logo

 How do we know our animals are happy?
 Our farmers have decades of experience observing their cows, pigs and chickens, and noting their behavior to make sure they’re living low-stress lives.
 We even have on-staff veterinarians dedicated to cow health and happiness.
 Healthy, happy cows will be more social, will move around easily and will eat and rest at predictable intervals — and we’ve noticed they do more of these things when they’re outside, on grass.
 It’s the same with our birds.
 Happy hens enjoy scratching the ground, hunting and pecking for bugs and seeds, and dustbathing.

 It’s well documented that Americans eat more meat than anywhere else in the world — between 200 to 250 pounds per person per year, depending on what source you see.
 But meat shouldn’t be your sole source of protein.
-Swapping in vegetable proteins here and there is an obvious tip, but remember that milk, cheese and eggs are also great sources of non-meat protein with the added benefit of including healthy fats.
+Swapping in vegetable proteins here and there is an obvious tip, but remember that milk, cheese and eggs are also great sources of nonmeat protein with the added benefit of including healthy fats.
 Variety and balance are good for our health as well as our planet.

-Keeping these staples on-hand will ensure you have a wide variety of high-quality protein sources that you can grab as you’re rushing out the door or cooking up a healthy family meal.
+Keeping these staples on hand will ensure you have a wide variety of high-quality protein sources that you can grab as you’re rushing out the door or cooking up a healthy family meal.

-1. Swap protein powders for naturally high-protein foods
+1. Swap protein powders for naturally high-protein foods (hello cottage cheese!)

 Powdered protein shake mixes and other protein beverages have ingredient labels that read like tongue twisters and can taste chalky and weird.
-Instead of using powders in your next smoothie, try adding whole foods that are naturally higher in protein and low in sugar, like a tablespoon of natural peanut butter, nuts, plain nonfat Greek-style yogurt or Organic Valley Lowfat Cottage Cheese.
+Instead of using powders in your next smoothie, try adding whole foods that are naturally higher in protein and low in sugar, like a tablespoon of natural peanut butter, nuts, plain nonfat Greek-style yogurt or Organic Valley® Cottage Cheese.

 A woman pours Organic Valley lowfat lactose-free milk in a child's cup.